npersonn/integrate-polarsteps/README.txt

 = My Widget "Recent Location" is not updating =

 Make sure that either WP-cron is activated or a Cronjob plugin is successfully triggering the action `polarsteps_update_steps`.
+Furthermore, the polarsteps account needs to have public trips.
+If the user exists but no trip nor steps, naturally the plugin cannot show your recent location.

 == Screenshots ==

 1. Homepage Example - Show your last step in a widget

 == Changelog ==

+= 0.3.4 =
+* Usability: Validating, if a Username exists on Settings Change
+* Bugfix: If a User exists, but does not have a public trip an error is logged.

 = 0.3.3 =
 * Usablity: Updating & showing the recent location in the options, after a username is changed